From our Nomad: Life on Water Series

 Start your yachting career by searching for specific entry level positions in the department you’re most interested, and be prepared to travel!

 Want to know more about yachting?
-Well, here are some terms we’re sure you’ll run into throughout your adventure:
+Well, this yachting guide includes some terms we’re sure you’ll run into throughout your adventure:

 1. Aft – The back of a ship.
 If something is located aft, it is at the back of the sailboat.
 The aft is also known as the stern.